flibber-hk/HollowKnight.RandoPlus/README.md

 * Protect against swim damage
 * Enable dark room tolls and the No Eyes fight.

-It is assumed that players using this setting know that acid skips and/or dark rooms will be required; consequently, it is possible to generate seeds with these skip settings *disabled*, and any skips will be put in logic when collecting the relevant items.
-This way, for example acid skips may be required, but only with the safety provided by the replacement Isma's Tear.

 ### Delete Areas
 Squishes all randomized locations into 7 randomly selected map areas, which will always include Dirtmouth and the starting area, and will always exclude White Palace if Randomization in White Palace is disabled.